namanthecoder01/Online_Judge-AlgoRave/README.md

 - **Time Limit**: Uses Node.js `setTimeout()` to kill processes after the specified time limit
 - **Memory Limit**: Monitors memory usage every 50ms and kills processes when limits are exceeded
 - **Cross-platform Support**: Memory monitoring works on Windows, Linux, and macOS
+- **Accurate Reporting**: Memory usage is now displayed with two decimal places for accuracy.
+Small usages (less than 1 MB) will be shown as, e.g., `0.78 MB` instead of `0 MB`.

 ### Status Codes
 | Status | Description | When It Occurs |